19.12.2023

 • As a result of successful connection, the status REGISTERED will appear in the right column (In case of unsuccessful registration, the status EXPIRED will be displayed).
 If the status didn’t appear immediately, try refreshing the page after a few seconds, since the SIP provider does not always register the connection instantly (this will only allow you to see the registration status, but does not affect the registration itself).

-• Finally, to complete the SIP provider connection, specify to which numbers it can call with certain prefix (starting digits), for example: Russian and Kazakhstan numbers start with “7” or “8”, while Ukrainian numbers start with “380”.
+• Finally, to complete the SIP provider connection, specify to which numbers it can call with certain prefix (starting digits), for example: Kazakhstan numbers start with “7” or “8”, while Ukrainian numbers start with “380”.

 Creating Scripts